 Similarly, my sons having my flesh and blood in them means that I will always abide in them through our sharing of our genetic blood.
 This is a reality on the physical level of the body.
 So it is on the spiritual level of God’s soul in us.

 What God is doing is masterfully stunning.
 Like a grand artist, he is encoding who he is and how he works within his masterpiece.
 God is a family, and he implants his Fatherly method into the human family so we can connect with him and understand how he operates.
-God is writing who he is and how he operates within the very method of us – the human family.
+In Scripture, God is writing who He is and how He operates within the very method of us – the human family.